gift-surg/lie_exponential/README.md

 # Log-Euclidean Framework

-Code initially written for my Master of Research, grounded on the Pankaj's code NiftyBIT.
+Code initially written for my Master of Research, grounded on the Pankaj Daga code NiftyBIT.

-From a differential geometry point of view, the set of SVF forms the Lie algebra g of the Lie group G of diffeomorphisms that are embedded in a one parameter subgroup of the group of diffeomorphisms.
+From a differential geometry point of view, the set of stationary velocity field (SVF) constitutes the Lie algebra g of the Lie group G of diffeomorphisms that are embedded in a one parameter subgroup of the group of diffeomorphisms.
 Diffeomorphisms considered are the one defined over a compact subset of R^2 or R^3.

-Main aim of the code is the exploration of numerical methods to compute Lie exponential: differential operator that maps a SVF into the corresponding diffeomorphisms through the solution of the the related ordinary differential equation.
+Main aim of the code is the exploration of numerical methods to compute Lie exponential: differential operator that maps a SVF into the corresponding diffeomorphisms through the numerical integration of the the related ordinary differential equation.

 Please do consider the references:
-Rudolf Schmidt, Infinite-Dimensional Lie Groups and Algebras in Mathematical physics Milnor "Remarks on infinite dimensional Lie Group" 1984 Milnor "On infinite dimensional Lie groups" IAP preprint 1982 Holm, Schmah, Stoica "Geometric Mechanics and Symmetry: from finite to infinite dimensions"
+Rudolf Schmidt, Infinite-Dimensional Lie Groups and Algebras in Mathematical physics

+1. Milnor "Remarks on infinite dimensional Lie Group" 1984
+2. Milnor "On infinite dimensional Lie groups" IAP preprint 1982
+3. Holm, Schmah, Stoica "Geometric Mechanics and Symmetry: from finite to infinite dimensions"

 ## Field, images and SVF